openmobilityfoundation/governance/technical/MDS-Policy-Immutability-FAQ.md

 The MDS Policy specification contains a note as to how a given Policy is updated:

-"Published policies, like geographies, should be treated as immutable data.
-Obsoleting or otherwise changing a policy is accomplished by publishing a new policy with a field named `prev_policies`, a list of UUID references to the policy or policies superseded by the new policy."
+_"Published policies, like geographies, should be treated as immutable data.
+Obsoleting or otherwise changing a policy is accomplished by publishing a new policy with a field named `prev_policies`, a list of UUID references to the policy or policies superseded by the new policy."_

 This raises a number of questions about the practical implications of using this immutable data structure.

+## FAQ

 **Q:** Why are Policy objects immutable? <br/>
 **A:** Policies may be used by cities for enforcement actions such as fees, fines, and permit suspensions.
 An unchangable history of all published policies makes this possible.
 Updating a Policy on the fly would potentially be re-writing history.